-Passenger loadingload standards have been developed to ensure there is sufficient-service capacity on Metro Bus and Rail service.
-The loading standard for bus is based on the maximum average ratio of customer scustomers to available seating per vehicle size (i.e. 40-foot, 45-foot, and 60-foot buses).
-The loading standard for rail is based on the maximum average ratio of customer scustomers per seat by service type (i.e. Heavy Rail and Light Rail).
-Current loading standards are shown in Table 3.34.
+Passenger loading standards have been developed to ensure there is sufficient service capacity on Metro Bus and Rail service.
+The loading standard for bus is based on the maximum average ratio of customer s to available seating per vehicle size (i.e. 40-foot, 45-foot, and 60-foot buses).
+The loading standard for rail is based on the maximum average ratio of customer s per seat by service type (i.e. Heavy Rail and Light Rail).
+Current loading standards are shown in Table 3.3.

-- Bus Passenger Loading Standard expresses the maximum average ratio of customer scustomers to vehicle size and frequency by direction for a one-hour period that should not be exceeded for at least 95% of all hourly periods.
+Bus Passenger Loading Standard expresses the maximum average ratio of customer s to vehicle size and frequency by direction for a one-hour period that should not be exceeded for at least 95% of all hourly periods.
 This TSP sets the current loading standard for Metro bus to 1.3 as recommended by the 2016 APTA Peer Review Committee.
-Vehicles used for MicroTransit or Mobility on Demand will have a load standard of 1.0. - Rail Passenger Loading Standard expresses the maximum average ratio of customer scustomers to seats by service type and by direction for one-hour period by time of day and should not be exceeded for at least 95% of all hourly periods.
+Vehicles used for MicroTransit or Mobility-on-Demand will have a load standard of 1.0.
+Rail Passenger Loading Standard expresses the maximum average ratio of customer s to seats by service type and by direction for one-hour period by time of day and should not be exceeded for at least 95% of all hourly periods.

-Table 3.34 Passenger Loading Standards by Vehicle Type
+Table 3.3 Passenger Loading Standards by Vehicle Type

+0 / //

-Service Type Seats per Vehicle Peak Passengers per Seat Off-Peak Passengers per Seat Maximum Passengers Onboard
+Service Type Seats per Vehicle Passengers per Seat Maximum Passengers Onboard

-Heavy Rail 54 52 2.30 124 2.30 120
+Heavy Rail 54 2.30 124

-Light rail 60- 76 1.75 1.75 105- 133
+Light rail 76 1.75 133

-Bus - 40 foot 38 1.30 1.30 49
+Bus - 40 foot 38 1.30 49

-Bus - 45 foot 46 1.30 1.30 60
+Bus - 45 foot 46 1.30 60

-Bus - 60 foot 57 1.30 1.30 74
+Bus - 60 foot 57 1.30 74